OscarBataille/iMX-IVT-parser/README.md

 # iMX-IVT-parser
 Parse the Image Vector Tables of i.MX 6 firmwares.
-The Boot Data Structure address gives the offset when importing the firmware in a Reverse Engineering tool like Ghidra.
+The Boot Data Structure address provides the offset needed to import the firmware in a Reverse Engineering tool like Ghidra.

 ## How to use